debugleader/Flask-Gym/README.md

 ```
 How could it be improved?
 ------
-This projects has been speed coded, as I did not have the proper time because of other life obligations and because of the short deadline for the project.
+This project has been speed coded, as I did not have the proper time because of other life obligations and because of the short deadline for the project.
 So it's very easy to find better ways to improve the readability of the code, adding comments, using a more functions....

 ###### Thank you for having a look here.